raspberrypilearning/scratch-cat-goes-skiing/en/step_7.md

 ![crash code switch costume to fallen](images/crash_code2.png)

 + Save and test your code.
-Now, if the skier hits the obstacle, the costume will change and the game will stop.
+When the skier hits the obstacle, the costume should change and the game should stop.

-However, is a now problem with your game: the next time you run it, the skier will still be wearing the `fallenover` costume.
+However, there is a now problem with your game: the next time you run it, the skier will still be wearing the `fallenover` costume.

 + Edit the skier's so that their costume changes back to `skiing` when the game starts by `switching the custom to skiing`{:class="blocklooks"}.